wildonion/uniXerr/core/ayoub/coiniXerr/README.md

 ### 📌 WIP

+* implementing cap'n proto structures for coiniXerr transactions comming from the walleXerr

 * implementing cap'n proto serialization RPC server and client, RMQ streaming with celery (coiniXerr nodes must communicate with each other through the RPC protocol with cap'n proto as the serialization protocol)

 * implementing JSON-RPC server protocol to communicate with walleXerr